Why am I so much more concerned about God taking care of me than

 Back

 to towering cloudy skies and starry nights.
+Back to an aching hunger

 for community, and great feelings of inadequacy.
 I am left without answers to so many of my